 of chromic bronchitis since his arrival home from China."

 From the record of the proceedings of a regimental board Dublin 05 April 1862 Discharge no. 645.

-In late 1859 / early 1860 the regiment traveled to Calcutta, some by bullock cart and some by river in two steamers to prepare for embarkation home.
-Two hundred and sixty-four officers and privates volunteered to joint other corps including Benjamin who joined the 87th Foot which was under orders for active service in China.
+In late 1859 and into early 1860 the regiment traveled to Calcutta, some by bullock cart and some by river in two steamers to prepare for embarkation home.
+Two hundred and sixty-four officers and privates volunteered to joint other corps.
+Benjamin joined the 87th Foot which was under orders for active service in China.
 The main hostilities in the Second Opium War between China and several western countries had ended in 1858.
 The war had been about enforcing the terms of the treaty that had ended the first war to China's significant disadvantage.
 However, the Chinese government stalled in complying with the new treaty that had been signed in 1858 and further military action was undertaken by western countries.

 Benjamin’s new regiment traveled to Hong Kong on five steam ships.
 A journey that took five weeks.
-Instead of proceeding north with the main force the 87th Foot became the garrison for Canton (the main port for trade with the west) and remained there through the Summer and Autumn of 1860.
-Although not involved in any military action, three officers and 47 men died during the posting.
+Instead of proceeding north with the main force the 87th Foot became the garrison for Canton (the main port for trade with the west) and remained there throughout the Summer and Autumn of 1860.
+Although not involved in any military action, 3 officers and 47 men died during the posting.
 The Anglo-French force that moved north destroyed palaces belonging to the Chinese Emperor's at Chengde, and Peking, bringing a final end to the war.

 The regiment left for home in December 1860, arriving back six months later.
 They were posted to Dublin and the Curragh Camp.